Murgany/fatherpakhomius/README.md

-# father pakhomius official website

-Church Media Distribution Platform
+# Church Media Distribution Platform

 An online platform designed to provide access to audio sermons and PDF books to the congregation in Egypt.
 The website serves as a digital library where members can access a wide range of religious resources that help them deepen